conda-incubator/conda-store/docusaurus-docs/community/policies/backwards-compatibility.md

 Experimental routes have no guarantees attached to them, they can be removed or changed at any time without warning.
 This allows testing features with users in real-world scenarios without needing to commit to support that feature as is.

-Once endpoints are determined to stable and functional, they will be moved into the existing latest version of the API endpoint for non breaking changes or a new version for breaking changes.
+Once endpoints are determined to be stable and functional, they will be moved into the existing latest version of the API endpoint for non-breaking changes or a new version for breaking changes.

 #### Example HTTP routes